Unsure if you have hearing loss? Book a hearing test with us to know for sure.

 5 step what to expect:

-- You'll be greeted by our friendly reception staff and offered tea and biscuits for a quick unwind and chat.
+- You'll be greeted by our friendly reception staff and unwind in our calm waiting room before your appointment.

 - You'll then discuss your hearing with one of our audiologists and be asked general questions about your lifestyle and health.